DevExpress-Examples/bi-dashboard-diagnostic-tool/Readme.md

 <!-- default badges end -->
 # BI Dashboard Diagnostic Tool

-The BI Dashboard Diagnostic Tool is the performance monitoring system that allows you to inspect the specific activity during the code execution of main DevExpress BI Dashboard's data processing areas.
-For example, you can estimate the time of executed operations or see the number of code calls for the session period.
+The BI Dashboard Diagnostic Tool is a performance monitoring system that allows you to inspect specific activities during code execution of the main DevExpress BI Dashboard's data processing areas.
+For example, you can estimate execution time for different operations or see the number of code calls for the session period.

 ## Example Overview

-The BI Dashboard Diagnostic Tool consists of two projects:
+The BI Dashboard Diagnostic Tool consists of three projects:

 - [DashboardDiagnosticToolUI](./DashboardDiagnosticToolUI)